Dr Kathryn Hardy Bernal

 About

-Dr Kathryn A. Hardy Bernal, PhD, MPhil(Hons), BArtTh(Hons), is currently Head of Research and Postgraduate Studies across the campuses of Yoobee College of Creative Innovation (Auckland, Christchurch, Rotorua, Wellington).
-She is a critical theorist, social and cultural historian, researcher, writer, publisher, creator, and curator of art, design, fashion, costume, textiles, film, drama, subculture, gender, and psychoanalytical anthropology.
-Her research examines the cross-cultural transmigration of ideas and belief systems, especially pertaining to visual and material artefacts.
-She is professionally ranked by the New Zealand government’s Tertiary Education Commission as a specialist in Humanities and Law: History of Art and Design, History, Classics, and Curatorial Studies.
-Her prolific experience in the arts sector includes tertiary teaching, editorial, and curatorial roles, including senior lecturing and programme leadership positions at several leading New Zealand and Australian universities.
+Dr Kathryn A. Hardy Bernal (She/Her), PhD, MPhil(Hons), BArtTh(Hons), is the Academic Supervisor of the Animation Honours programme and Head of Research for Yoobee Colleges, incorporating Yoobee College of Creative Innovation, South Seas School of Film and Television, New Zealand School of Tourism (NZST), Elite School of Beauty and Spa, and the Cut Above Academy, across the New Zealand campuses.
+She is a critical theorist, and social and cultural historian, researcher, writer, publisher, creator, and curator of art, designfashion, costume, textiles, film and television, anime and manga, subculture, and psychological anthropology.
+She has been professionally ranked by the New Zealand government’s Tertiary Education Commission as a specialist in Humanities and Law: History of Art and Design, History, Classics, and Curatorial Studies.
+Her prolific experience in the arts sector includes tertiary teaching, editorial, and curatorial roles, including senior academic and programme leadership positions at several leading New Zealand and Australian universities.

 PhD: Doctor of Philosophy (Visual and Material Culture) Massey University, College of Creative Arts, Wellington, New Zealand, 2020